donnjonn/HTML_classifier/README.md

 This will let the neural network predict the type of an element you selected in config.py. <br/>
 Then this test will try to let the neural network pick an element which has the highest probability of being of the type you chose in config.py.

+### How to use for testing purposes (pipeline)
+This software can be used in testing when following the following steps: <br/>
+1. Extract the elements of the site you want to run (using the included crawler or write a better one for the specific site).
+This shuold be done regularly to avoid elements not being recognized by the neural network.
+2. Write working selenium test(s) for the site to be tested.
+3. While running test --> Feed each element  to the neural network --> save the ID returned by the NN for each element
+4. When a change has been applied to the website build, this may cause the test to return an error.
+5. When this happens, loop over page where the test gets stuck, feed each element to the NN and let it return the probability an element is the element which is needed for the test to continue (using the saved ID).
+If there's one or more elements with a probability higher than a certain threshold, let the tester choose which element to continue with.
+If an element is not recognzed by the NN (probability of any element is below certain threshold), add it to the data, augment it, and retrain the network.
+When no element has a high enough probability of being the required element, debugging manually will be necessary.